 Costa Rica and the United States are the only countries that mandate fortification of all three grains.
 Papua New Guinea is the only country that requires only rice fortification.

-Currently 81 countries require fortification of industrially milled wheat flour.
-All the mandatory countries fortify wheat flour with at least iron and folic acid except Australia which does not include iron, and Congo, the Philippines, Venezuela, Viet Nam, and the United Kingdom, and the Philippines which do not include folic acid.
+Currently 84 countries require fortification of industrially milled wheat flour.
+All the mandatory countries fortify wheat flour with at least iron and folic acid except Australia which does not include iron, and Congo, the Philippines, Venezuela, Viet Nam, and the United Kingdom which do not include folic acid.
 Papua New Guinea also omits folic acid from its rice fortification.